tskj/typescript-json-decoder/README.md

 Although, the `Promise<User>` declaration is redundant; the correct type will be inferred for us.
 If the decoder fails, the promise is rejected.

+## Benefits

+- You have *one* definition of your type which is easy to change and mirrors regular TypeScript definitions.
+The decoder is a free bonus.

+- Immediate error messages anytime your assumption about your API is wrong, or if it were to change in the future.
+No more runtime errors that only occasionally occur.

+- If you use the decoder at the end of a fetch call, the promise will reject - meaning you can consider a decoding failure the same as any other network failure.

+- A decoder for an object will pick out all the keys it needs, and discard the rest.
+This means that if your API has superfluous keys you don't care about, you won't carry unnecessary data around in the objects in your app.

+- All the standard types have decoders provided which you can use directly and never have to write a custom decoder.

+- If you'd like you can write custom decoders, operating on whatever data you want and producing whatever you want.
+Decoders are just functions, and functions can be composed!

+- Decoders can do arbitrary transformations of your data, massaging it to have the exact shape and structure your want.
+There is no reason to be stuck with whatever data structure your API supplies.

+- Decoders can do validation!
+Simply pass the data through your decoder unchanged if it satisfies your rules, and throw an error if it doesn't.

 ## Usage

 This library supports all the regular TypeScript types you are used to and can be composed arbitrarily to describe your types - with a goal of being as close to the regular type syntax as possible.